kingston-hackSpace/Bulb_lighting/README.md

 *Wiring to the mains is a serious hazard of **fire and electrocution** if not done properly.*

-NOTE: All connections to mains **MUST be supervised by a hackSpace technician**, and PAT tested by a KU electrician.
+All connections to the mains **MUST be supervised by a hackSpace technician**, and PAT tested by a KU electrician.
 Hs technicians will coordinate PAT testing of your lamp.

 ----
 ## AVOID METAL